HansS/SystemJS-Node-Starter-Template/README.md

 # SystemJS-Node-Starter-Template
 A simple project template for getting started with SystemJS and ECMAScript 6 syntax in Node.

+Read the "Notes" section for some important points.

 -----------

 Learn ES6: http://babeljs.io/docs/learn-es6/